SKE-12/csv-to-firestore/README.md

 ### Preparation

-Move your CSV file and your Google Service Account ([Step to get Service Accoun](https://cloud.google.com/docs/authentication/production))
+Move your CSV file and your Google Service Account ([Step to get Service Account](https://cloud.google.com/docs/authentication/production)) into the same directory

 ### Configuration File